 Protein is the major building block of our bodies.
 It is the primary component of muscle and is essential for the formation of all cells.
-Protein is a powerhouse macronutrient not only for its muscle-building capabilities but also for the other roles it plays in our body such as immune response and hormone regulation.
-Without enough protein some of these functions can be compromised.
+Protein is a powerhouse macronutrient not only for its muscle-building capabilities but also for the other roles it plays in our body, such as immune response and hormone regulation.
+Without enough protein, some of these functions can be compromised.

 Too little protein may affect muscle growth and immunity, but too much protein can also be detrimental.
-Excessive protein intake can increase your chances of forming a kidney stone**.
-To make sure you are getting an appropriate amount of protein you can calculate your needs.
+Excessive protein intake can increase your chances of forming a kidney stone.** According to the Mayo Clinic, many Americans actually get too much protein.

-If you are still unsure about the amount of protein you should be eating, consult your licensed healthcare professional.
+If you are unsure about the amount of protein you should be eating, consult your licensed healthcare professional.
 A registered dietitian would be able to assess your body’s protein needs and recommend specific meals and snacks that can help meet your needs and fuel your body.